Skip to main content

 def _air_props_cached(T_K_q, P_Pa_q):

-Data quantization and caching reduces expensive CoolProp calls significantly during time-stepping
+Data quantization and caching reduces expensive Thermo calls significantly during time-stepping

 2206 ms - WARNING - ThermalLoad: Mild Internal Gradients!
 Bi = 0.203